If there were ever a body blind spot, it certainly would be the pelvic floor.

 As you continue to practice you will create new brain channels of movement for the body to wake up the musculature.
 The goal is to retrain this area and teach it both to release and engage, not just engage.

 Practicing this style of breathing is strengthening your body.
 It is the piece I was missing; I never learned the pelvic floor should release on inhale until I attended a yoga therapy conference four years ago.
 In many yoga circles, we are taught to release or let go on the exhale, so for me, activating my pelvic floor on the exhale was foreign and took time and practice to embody.

 Strengthening Exercises for Pelvic Floor Dysfunction

-The next step after the self pelvic massage and breathing is to add movement.
+The next step after the self pelvic floor massage and breathing is to add movement.

 Set yourself up in bridge pose prep: lay on your back with feet and knees approximately hip-distance apart.
 Maintain a neutral spine (low back is naturally arched away from the floor).

 For the first few breaths, rest on the ground in this position.